History of the Philadelphia Eagles: 2020: End of the Pederson–Wentz era

-A New Era (2021-present)
+The Sirianni era (2021–present)

-A New Quarterback and the Playoffs (2021)
+2021: A new quarterback and the playoffs

-The Eagles began their 2021 season with new quarterback starter Jalen Hurts, also had Nick Sirianni, who had previously worked for the Indianapolis Colts as offensive coordinator, come to the Eagles as the head coach, the first time in his history.
-The team started out 3–6, but recovered to finished the season 9–8 after adopting a more run-heavy offense, reaching the playoffs for the fourth time in five years. however, they lost to the Tampa Bay Buccaneers 31–15 in the NFC Wild Card round.
+The Eagles began their 2021 season with a new starter quarterback, Jalen Hurts, and a new head coach, Nick Sirianni, who had previously worked for the Indianapolis Colts as offensive coordinator, coming to the Eagles for his first head coaching job.
+The team started the season with a record of 3–6, and managed to finish it 9–8 after adopting a more run-heavy offense, which helped reaching the playoffs for the fourth time in five years.
+However, the Eagles lost to the Tampa Bay Buccaneers 31–15 in the NFC Wild Card round.

-A. J. Brown era (2022)
+2022: A. J. Brown

-In the 2022 draft, the Eagles traded with the Titans to get star wide receiver A. J. Brown.
-The Eagles made the Super Bowl, defeating the San Francisco 49ers in a blowout win after the 49ers lost their third straight QB.
+In the 2022 draft, the Eagles traded a first-round pick and a third-round compensatory pick to the Titans to get star wide receiver A. J. Brown.
+The Eagles went 14–3 in the regular season again reaching the playoffs, then they beat the New York Giants (38–7) in the NFC Divisional round and the San Francisco 49ers (31–7) in the NFC Championship Game making it to Super Bowl LVII, which they lost to the Kansas City Chiefs 38–35.